Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 4.2.
 Create required resources in Azure.

-### 4.2.2.
+### 4.2.1.
 Register an application
 Read [MS docs about register an application], register an application named `resource-server-1`.
 Get the client-id and replace the placeholder(`<resource-server-1-client-id>`) in `application.yml`.

-### 4.2.3.
+### 4.2.2.
 Set accessTokenAcceptedVersion to 2
 Read [MS docs about Application manifest], set `accessTokenAcceptedVersion` to `2`.

-### 4.2.4.
+### 4.2.3.
 Expose an API
-Read [MS docs about expose an api], Add a scope named `resource-server-1.scope-1`, choose `Admins and users` for `Who can consent` option.
+Read [MS docs about expose an api], expose a scope named `resource-server-1.scope-1`, choose `Admins and users` for `Who can consent` option.

-### 4.2.5.
+### 4.2.4.
 Add permissions for client-1 to access resource-server-1
-Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access resource-server-1.scope-1.
+Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access `resource-server-1.scope-1`.

 ## 4.3.
 Run the application
  - Run [03-resource-server].